 We began researching this piece long before the recent murders in Suffolk.
 That horror has served to remind us that forensic technologies are now often the first thought in any criminal investigation.
 The shiny power of DNA technology is in no doubt, but are we in danger of being dazzled by it?

-2006 in review 2006 was an important year for enterprise software and developer tools.
+2006 in review2006 in review 2006 was an important year for enterprise software and developer tools.
 The computing old guard trudged on with product updates, marketing hype, and the spinning of political schemes.
 New challengers, meanwhile, gained traction and credibility.
 We identify the big events and trends of 2006 that will reverberate for the next year, and look at how they will play out.

 Health and Safety officials in a Scottish shopping centre were forced to issue their Santa with a hard hat after youths pelted the poor old boy with mince pies, the Daily Telegraph reports.

 An undersea earthquake off the coast of Taiwan on Boxing day severely disrupted communications across east Asia by damaging cables.

 An Australian environmental group has asked the military to intervene in a last-ditch attempt to stop the inexorable advance of the cane toad on Darwin, Reuters reports.

 RZSLA woman aboard a small pleasure cruiser was seriously injured yesterday by a dolphin which leapt into the craft off the coast of New Zealand.